 The learning rooms are closed until further notice due to the continuing increase in the number of infections.
 However, the lending activities of the University Library can still be maintained.

 The sports operation, subscription operation and sports facility rental of the HSZ will be discontinued as of Monday, November 2.
 This affects all offers of the HSZ without exception.
-Between 16.12 and 10.01.2021 the The Königshügel track and the Finnbahn track will be closed.
+The Finnbahn track is closed.
 However, the digital workouts will continue to be offered with a break and during the Christmas break there will be videos on demand.
 More information about the current situation can be found here.
 In addition to the sports program, the University Sports Center offers digital workouts.

 Canteens of the Studierendenwerk